The B Corp: an ethical way of doing business

 By BEL JACOBS

 Examples?
-Ben & Jerry’s, Patagonia, Kickstarter, Eileen Fisher, Mud Jeans, JoJo Maman Bébé and Abel & Cole.
+Cornish surf label Finisterre, Reformation, Patagonia, Veja, Eileen Fisher, Mud Jeans, JoJo Maman Bébé and the accessories label Elvis & Kresse.
+And that’s just fashion.
+B Corps are popping up in every industry you can think of.
 As North America CEO for sustainability strategy and communication first Futerra Freya Williams told the Times.
 “Sustainability and social purpose are so often perceived as the enemies of profit, though these companies show it’s actually driving their growth, not damaging it,” “You can’t just introduce sustainability and expect it to pay off.
 But when you make it your North Star, that’s when the business case comes together.”

 Is the B Corp the future for business?